 disturbances.
 At this stage it is not possible to be certain why these disturbances began.”

-Earlier in the day, British forces surrounded a police station in the centre of Basra after Iraqi police refused to release the two men.
+Earlier in the day, British forces surrounded a in the centre of Basra after Iraqi police refused to release the two men.

 The British forces were themselves surrounded by demonstrators who threw stones and the soldiers fired warning shots, he said.